-In this article I will share my logo design process from start to finish, that I have built over the 6+ years working in this field as a graphic designer.
+In this article I will share my logo design process from start to finish, that I have built in 8 years as a graphic designer.

 The reasons why I am doing this is mostly because I get asked a lot by clients and other designers — how do I go around my process of creating logos, and of course because I want to share some of my knowledge.

 There are 4 major steps I take when designing a logo:

 Now let’s take each step and elaborate on it for a better understanding.

 After receiving an email and discussing terms and price with the client, getting paid with 50% payment I send them a Google Form Questionnaire that gets completed with the relevant info about their brand, vision and needs.

 This is a crucial part of the research process because it eliminates a lot of guesses and it helps you better understand, what is it that the client wants and what should you do about it.